-There are multiple reasons and scenarios that an insurer will consider when quoting for a customer with a criminal record.
-Often regardless of the conviction type, that person will be deemed as a higher risk.
+There are many things an insurer will look at when quoting for a customer with a criminal record.
+Often that person will be seen as a higher risk whatever the conviction type.

-The fact that the person applying has a criminal record will lead many general insurers to think about that person’s moral standing.
-This for them draws into the equation honesty and dependability when quoting.
+- The moral factor – The fact that the person applying has a criminal record will lead many insurers to think about that person’s moral standing.
+This could lead them to question the person’s honesty and dependability.

-A person with a criminal record could also be higher risk due to future repercussions/revenge incidents.
-This puts the property in a higher perceived level of danger.
+- Other factors – A person with a criminal record could also be higher risk due to future revenge incidents.
+This puts the property in a higher risk group.

-You may have reached our site after searching for a company that can cover criminal convictions.
-Many companies will look to avoid such a scenario and will either increase their premiums with a highly inflated price to become uncompetitive or refuse to offer cover at all.
+- Refused and declines – You may have reached our site after searching for a company that can cover criminal convictions.
+Many companies will look to avoid such a situation.
+They will either increase price to become uncompetitive or refuse to offer cover at all.
 You may also have experienced a refusal at renewal if the conviction has occurred within your last policy term.

-You do not need to disclose convictions that are considered spent under the Rehabilitation of Offenders Act 1974.
-The only exception to this is if the offence resulted in a prison term of over four years, in which case this will still need to be noted.
-The period after which your conviction is considered spent varies depending on the length of the sentence and your age when the crime was committed (as an adult or as a minor).
-Cautions, reprimands and final warnings are not criminal convictions and will therefore not need to be communicated to your insurer.
+You only need to note unspent convictions when you quote with us.
+You do not need to tell us about convictions that are considered spent under the Rehabilitation of Offenders Act 1974.
+The only exception to this is if you received a prison term of over four years.
+In this case, it will still need to be noted.
+When your conviction is considered spent can vary.
+This is because it depends on the length of the sentence and your age when the crime was committed (as an adult or as a minor).

 What are the consequences if the criminal record is not disclosed?

 A common question when it comes to obtaining insurance is ‘do insurance companies check criminal records?’
-The questions insurers ask are essential to understanding the risk of the person and property that they are being asked to insure.
-As such, if there is a misrepresentation of these risks it can lead to an inaccurate quote.
+The questions insurers ask help them to understand the risk of the person and property that they are being asked to insure.
+As such, if risks aren’t described properly it can lead to an inaccurate quote.
 The danger is that at a point of you needing to claim, insurers will often verify the details you provided as part of their claim handling process.

 Withholding information could lead to a refused claim